OrdinaryMagician/aliceinuserland/README.md

 ## What is this

-Alice in Userland (Au for short) is a project to make an entire set of fully functional core utilities for Linux (and in the near future maybe other systems).
+Alice in Userland (Au for short) is a project to make an entire set of fully functional core utilities for Linux (and in the future as part of the userland in AliceOS).

-Currently, it's not meant for everyday use.
-Most of the tools do not support the common GNU coreutils options that have been adopted by a lot of software, so your system might break.
+It's not meant for normal use.
+The tools do not support the common GNU coreutils options that have been adopted by a lot of software, so your system WILL break.

-I'll probably make it more robust and serious in the future, but for now it's just an experiment.

 ## Why the name